Carbon reduction plan

 Progress against these targets is illustrated in the following graph.

-The following environmental management measures and projects have been completed or continued in the 24/25 year.
+The following environmental management measures and projects have been completed or continued in the 25/26 year.
+The carbon emission reduction achieved by these schemes equate to 38.58 tCO2e, a 39.9% reduction against the 2019 baseline.

-• Adoption of additional LED lighting throughout the office continued at the end of current useful life again this will continued in 2025/2026;
+• Adoption of additional LED lighting throughout the office continued at the end of current useful life.
+Again, this will continue in 2026/2027;

 • (Ongoing) Supply chain audit: Due diligence with regards to environmental sustainability and carbon reduction will be performed on each of our suppliers, specifically looking to support local businesses and businesses actively reducing their carbon emissions.
 This is an ongoing review.